Most common data feed file formats

 {"data":{"customers":[{"id":1,"name":"Roberta","age":39,"gender":"M"},{"id":2,"name":"Oliver","age":25,"gender":"M"},{"id":3,"name":"Shayna","age":18,"gender":"F"},{"id":4,"name":"Fechin","age":18,"gender":"M"}]}}

-What is the difference between CSV and EXCEL file formats?
+The difference between CSV and EXCEL file formats

 - CSV is a plain text file, and hence, it is a common file without any standardization or structuring.
 While Excel is highly standardized and structured by keeping in mind the requirements of the present corporate world.